Automattic/jetpack/readme.txt

 **Enhancements**

-* Removed SEO Tools from Jumpstart
+* SEO Tools: Removed SEO Tools from Jumpstart
+* VideoPress: Default to grid view when linking to upload videos

 **Improved compatibility**